rishotics/Autono_Fruit_Plucking_Robot_TCTD/README.md

 ## [Paper](http://patelmanthan.in/wp-content/uploads/2020/01/ICCAR_2020.pdf)

+Our work is accepted in IEEE International Conference on Control, Automation and Robotics 2020

 The signiﬁcant contribution of our work is:
 • Development of a power-efﬁcient bot which is enabled by FPGA, a low-power embedded system which shows optimizationinbothpowerconsumptionandperformance in Deep Neural Networks (DNNs) applications.
 • The biggest challenges for the cost-effective robotic-fruit pluckeraredetection,i.e.determiningthelocationofeach fruit and detaching them from the plant without harming the plant in the absence of costly sensors and processing unit.